mmheller/mdEditorFileInjector/README.md

 -D
 (Example -D "metadata|resourceInfo|pointOfContact")

 JSON location where to inject the mdJSON.  mdEditor files contain one or many items and some of the items house mdJSON.
-JSON locations more than one level should be delimited (separated) by a “|” character.
+JSON locations more than one level should be delimited (separated) by a | character.
 This argument is not needed for injecting contacts mdJSON.
 To determine the JSON location, use the JSON preview in the list view of the mdEditor web application (mdeditor.org).

 -F
-(Example –F -F C:\GNLCCmdEditorInject\inject_Contact_SRLCC.txt)
+(Example -F C:\GNLCCmdEditorInject\inject_Contact_SRLCC.txt)

 Full file path of a text file containing mdJSON to inject.
-All valid mdJSON content that goes into a mdJSON array, corresponding with the JSON location (argument –D) or a contact identification number, is designed to work.
+All valid mdJSON content that goes into a mdJSON array, corresponding with the JSON location (argument -D) or a contact identification number, is designed to work.

 Tips for creating the mdJSON injector content file: